yaacovCR/graphql-spec/spec/Section 6 -- Execution.md

 #### Execute Deferred Fragment

-ExecuteDeferredFragment(objectType, objectValue, groupedFieldSet, path, variableValues, parentRecord, subsequentPayloads):
+ExecuteDeferredFragment(objectType, objectValue, groupedFieldSet, path, deferDepth, variableValues, parentRecord, subsequentPayloads, branches):

-- Let {deferRecord} be an async payload record created from {path}.
+- Let {deferRecord} be an async payload record created from {path} and {deferDepth}.
 - Initialize {errors} on {deferRecord} to an empty list.
 - Let {dataExecution} be the asynchronous future value of:
   - Let {payload} be an unordered map.
   - Initialize {resultMap} to an empty ordered map.
-  - For each {groupedFieldSet} as {responseKey} and {fields}:
+  - For each {groupedFieldSet} as {responseKey} and {fieldGroup}:
-    - Let {fieldName} be the name of the first entry in {fields}.
+    - Let {taggedField} be the value of the first entry of {fieldGroup}.
+    - Let {field} be the corresponding entry within {taggedField}.
+    - Let {fieldName} be the name of {field}.
 Note: This value is unaffected if an alias is used.
     - Let {fieldType} be the return type defined for the field {fieldName} of {objectType}.
     - If {fieldType} is defined:
-      - Let {responseValue} be {ExecuteField(objectType, objectValue, fieldType, fields, variableValues, path, subsequentPayloads, asyncRecord)}.
+      - Let {responseValue} be {ExecuteField(objectType, objectValue, fieldType, fieldGroup, variableValues, path, subsequentPayloads, asyncRecord, branches)}.
       - Set {responseValue} as the value for {responseKey} in {resultMap}.
   - Append any encountered field errors to {errors}.
   - If {parentRecord} is defined: